 Diagram of an under sink reverse osmosis system.

-The actual setup varies slightly from one reverse osmosis machine to the next and between manufacturers but the layout is basically the same as shown in the image above.
+The actual setup varies slightly from one machine to the next and between manufacturers but the layout is basically the same as shown in the image above.

 While some RO systems will have additional components such as UV lights, permeate pumps to increase the line pressure of the in-flowing water, and remineralization functions, the main process does not vary much.